 Creating a business plan

 Once your initial application has been approved, we’ll provide you with our Franchisee Disclosure Document containing company history, financial information, and the full Java Tucana Franchise Agreement.
-We’ll also work with you in designing a five year business plan for your new franchise, and begin the training process for you and your staff.
+We’ll also work with you in designing a five-year business plan for your new franchise, and begin the training process for you and your staff.